 The Challenges in Facing Criminal Charges Without Legal Representation

-Over the years, lawyers develop a professional and mutual respect with judges, expert witnesses, and prosecuting attorneys which can facilitate communication between all the parties involved.
-Attorneys in your area will be familiar with how a judge generally rules or how a state prosecutor usually presents their case.
+Over the years, our lawyers have developed a professional and mutual respect with judges, expert witnesses, and prosecuting attorneys, which can facilitate communication between all the parties involved.
+Our Mesquite criminal defense attorneys are familiar with how a judge generally rules or how a state prosecutor usually presents their case.
 Hiring an attorney who has experience as a prosecutor is also a plus since they have seen how the law works in their state from both sides.

 The Concept of Proof Beyond a Reasonable Doubt

 To be convicted of a crime, the prosecution must prove your guilt beyond a reasonable doubt (burden of proof), a much stricter standard than proving guilt by a preponderance of the evidence.
 The prosecution does not need to prove its case with absolute certainty.
 The evidence in the case must be so strong that no reasonable person would question the defendant’s guilt.
 Proving guilt by a preponderance of the evidence is the standard in most civil cases and not as challenging as proving guilt beyond a reasonable doubt.
 It generally means there is a greater than 50% chance that the prosecution’s claims are true.

 If you would like to discuss your case with a criminal defense lawyer In Mesquite, TX, contact the legal team at the Law Offices of Randall B. Isenberg for a free case consultation.